sanzanalora/Ben-Sarc/README.md

 |----|------------------------------------------------------------------------------------------------------------|----------|
 ```

-`Polarity' of the `Ben-Sarc' is defined as follows:
+`Polarity' of the *Ben-Sarc* is defined as follows:

             `0' indicates *Non-Sarcastic Text*

             `1' indicates *Sarcastic Text*